haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

 ## 4. 验证网店
 Go to the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} in a web browser to verify that everything is working.

-1. Open a web browser and enter your server's hostname or IP address in the address bar.
-For example, http://192.168.33.10.
+1. Open a web browser and enter your server's hostname or IP address in the address bar. 例如， http://192.168.33.10.

     The following figure shows a sample storefront page.
 If it displays as follows, your installation was a success!